excellalabs/the-javascript-curriculum/README.md

  - [ ] Introduction to modern JavaScript by [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript)

 ### Become a Better JavaScript Developer
-- [ ] Learn the best practices of writing clean JavaScript code.
-  - Run `npm install -g js-best-practices`
+- [ ] Practice Best Practices -- see section below
 - [ ] Learn the details of Scope, Scope Chains, Closures, and Garbage Collection.
   - Run `npm install -g scope-chains-closures`
 - [ ] Learn fundamental functional programming features of JavaScript in vanilla ES5.